-Twentieth century development of architecture and furniture from the Industrial Revolution to present times.
-Emphasis on contemporary architects and designers along with future trends in design.
+Survey of the development of furniture, interiors, and architecture from the 19th Century to the present.
+Emphasis is on modern architects and designers.
 Prerequisites: None.

-Drawing and Rendering
+INT145 Drawing and Rendering

-Basic freehand sketching and perspective drawing skills.
-Explores a variety of styles and techniques with emphasis on quick sketch and presentation type drawings as used by design professionals.
+Development of basic freehand sketching and perspective drawing skills.
+Explores styles and techniques with emphasis on quick sketch and presentation type drawings as used by design professionals.
 Prerequisites: DFT121.